CescaNeri/DataMining-MachineLearning/data-mining/classifiers/rule-classifier.md

 It is an approach based on sequential covering for 2-class problem and it is used to choose one of the classes as a positive class and the other as a negative class.

-the idea is to compute the description length (cost for transmitting the data set from one user to another) and if it exceeds the threshold, we should sthop.
+The idea is to compute the description length (cost for transmitting the data set from one user to another) and if it exceeds the threshold, we should stop.

 ![](indirect.jpg)